nothing9537/production-react-advanced-project/README.md

 Several scripts for automated refactoring with [ts-morph](https://ts-morph.com/) have been written, which allow to work with AST code tree, parse and modify it.

+Also, the project was initially configured on Webpack, and then Vite was added as an additional builder.

 ----

 ## Feature flags